The first Taranaki War and Te Tau Ihu

 Te Teira offered to sell a 600 acre Waitara block of land to the Crown in 1859.
 Sale to the Crown was the only way in which settlers could acquire land following the Treaty of Waitangi.
 The offer of the sale was accepted on the grounds that it could be proven that Te Teira had sole claim to the land, which was done - in spite of the fact Wiremu Kīngi had authority over most of the land block in question.
 This was disregarded at the time a fact because Kīngi was living on the Kapiti coast when the first settlers arrived.
 Such disagreements occurred because of different interpretations of the Treaty of Waitangi.
 The Māori version of the Treaty guarantees rangātiratanga to iwi while the English version gives the Queen sovereignty over the land.
 Therefore in both translations of the Treaty, different parties are given authority over the land.

 Wiremu Kīngi wrote to the Governor in response to the proposed land sale: “You should remember that the Māories and Pākehās are living quietly upon their pieces, and therefore do not you disturb them."1 Kīngi’s writing here makes clear that, whilst he was reluctant to start a war, it was of greater importance to protect the land.
-Given then that the sale was certain to proceed in the belief that Te Teira had the rights, war can be deemed to have been inevitable.

 The First Taranaki War was the result of a failed peaceful resistance in a desperate situation.
 Wiremu Kīngi and his supporters had begun their protest in a peaceful way, Kīngi reportedly saying “he did not desire war.”2 The first shots of the Taranaki War were fired on 17 March 1860 by government surveyor, Charles Wilson Hursthouse.
 It was only after this that Wiremu's war flag was raised.
 The completed sale of the Waitara land meant that Wiremu Kīngi and his supporters would continue fighting until they regained what they saw as their land.
 The First Taranaki War lasted until a truce was reached in March 1861.
 The intervening period saw much fighting and casualties on both sides, with a total of twelve battles being fought.